Mary Earps: Manchester United

 On 12 July 2019, after one season in Germany, Earps returned to England to sign for newly promoted Manchester United ahead of the 2019–20 season.
 Earps made her debut for Manchester United against Manchester City in the FA WSL on 7 September 2019, a 1–0 loss in the inaugural Manchester derby.
 She kept her first clean sheet for the club on 28 September 2019 in a 2–0 win over Liverpool, the club's first FA WSL victory.
 On 26 February 2021, Earps signed a new deal with Manchester United until 2023 with the option of a further year.
 Earps kept 14 league clean sheets, a new WSL record, during the 2022–23 Women's Super League season as she won the golden glove and Manchester United finished a club-record best 2nd-place, qualifying for the UEFA Women's Champions League for the first time as a result.
 She also helped the club to reached a major cup final for the first time, losing 1–0 to Chelsea in the final at Wembley Stadium.

 In October 2023, Earps came fifth in Ballon d'Or voting.
 It was the highest a goalkeeper had placed since the female award was introduced in 2018.
 The previous best was 12th achieved by both Christiane Endler and Sari van Veenendaal.
 On 7 November 2023, she was awarded the Billy Seymour Impact Award at the 2023 Northwest Football Awards a recognition for her significant positive effect on football in the region.
 In November 2023, she was named both the Sunday Times Sportswoman of the Year and BBC Women's Footballer of the Year.

 On 29 June 2024, Manchester United confirmed Earps had left the club upon the expiry of her contract.

 Paris Saint-Germain

 On 1 July 2024, Earps joined Première Ligue club Paris Saint-Germain on a two-year contract until June 2026.
 She and Paris Saint-Germain lost 5–2 on aggregate to Juventus in the 2024–25 UEFA Women's Champions League qualifying rounds.

-On 12 November 2025, Earps returned to Manchester United in the Champions League for the first time since her move, where they lost 2-1.
+On 12 November 2025, Earps returned to Manchester United in the Champions League for the first time since her move, where they lost 2–1.

+London City Lionesses

+Earps returned to England in June 2026, signing a two-year deal with the London City Lionesses.